 Google Maps Platform now offers single-pricing, pay-as-you-go billing that includes free support.
 Google Cloud eliminated the previous “standard” and “premium” levels for maps billing.

 Users now get a “free tier” with a $200 monthly credit.
 This tier typically covers usage needs for about 98% of Maps customers.
 Pricing also scales with users as their usage spikes or business grows.
+The question is how do you keep track of this each month.
+It's a challenge for Maps-using organizations of all sizes.

 Tracking Google Maps Platform Usage and Spend

 With this new billing approach, it’s important to know how much you are using and spending, both on a monthly basis and from a high-level, historical vantage point.
+You need to know what sort of usage trends your organization has and how much you can expect a monthly bill to be.
+We've simplilfied that for you.

 OnSpend by Onix™ takes the guesswork out of cloud billing and budget management, giving you targeted information about how you use these location-based services.
+It also helps you avoid Google Maps Platform billing surprises.
+Nothing's worse than losing track of your Maps usage on the new pay-as-you-go plan only to get a massive bill you weren't expecting at the end the cycle.

 Robin is Onix's Content Marketer.
 She has devoted her career to the written word, developing strategic, thoughtful, relevant copy that educates, engages and entertains, both as a working journalist and marketing pro.
 At Onix, she oversees all marketing content initiatives for the leading cloud consultancy and solutions provider.
 When she's not doing the content thing, Robin continues to hone her skills an amateur car and shower singer while dreaming of gigs at a piano bar, a la The Fabulous Baker Boys.
 No one has called, so she remains content writing about cloud computing trends.